 Why did he do this?
 He wanted to sell the cars his workers were making.
 He realized that his own workers were some of his best customers.
 If he wanted to sell more cars, he decided that his workers needed time off to be able to drive and enjoy them.

-So the next time the weekend rolls around and you want to thank someone, thank the labor movement that existed in the factories in the late 1800s.
+So the next time the weekend rolls around and you want to thank someone, thank the labor movement, including labor unions, that existed in the late 1800s.
 And thank Henry Ford, who recognized that the economy gets a boost if workers have a couple of days off each week to purchase goods and enjoy using them!

 Of course, when you go out on the weekend, you see people working everywhere you go.
 Not everyone works a traditional Monday through Friday workweek with Saturday and Sunday off.
 So that businesses can be open on the weekends, many people work flexible schedules that give them time off on other days of the week.